ncbi/CF-random_software/README.md

 *This takes <70 Minutes to run on an A100 GPU (generates 350 structures total; protein is large: ~250 residues).* <br>

 ### Generated output files: <br>
-_Predicted files from deep and random MSAs are deposited in 'successed_prediction' directory, and ensembles were in 'additional_sampling' folder._ <br>
+_Predicted files from deep and random MSAs are deposited in 'successed_prediction' directory._ <br>
 _If CF-random fails to find the selected random MSA, all generated files will be in 'failed_prediction' directory._ <br>
 * TM-score plot of whole structure: TMscore_full-MSA_5olw_A.png <br>
 * TM-scores and plDDT scores of predictions with deep MSA: TMs_plDDT_full_all_5olw_A.csv <br>
 * TM-scores and plDDT scores of predictions with random MSAs: TMs_plDDT_rand_all_5olw_A.csv <br>
-* TM-scores and and plDDT scores of predictions with ensembles: TMs_plDDT_addi_all_5olw_A.csv
-  - TM-scores of whole structure were saved in TMs_plDDT~ file with ensembles. <br>
 * Selection of random MSA: selected_MSA-size_3drh_A.csv (When CF-random finds the MSA depth)
   - MSA depth information (e.g. # = max-seq:max-seq-extra) (0 = 1:2, 1 = 2:4, 2 = 4:8, 3 = 8:16, 4 = 16:32, 5 = 32:64, 6 = 64:128) <br>